crackhead-koala/stockx-sneakers-prices/README.md

 # Determinants of Sneaker Prices on the Resale Market
-See what characteristics of sneakers affect thier price on StockX.com.
+What characteristics of sneakers affect thier price on StockX.com.

+This was a course paper for my uni, so no code comments or documentation.. but feel free to contact me if you are by any chance intersted in this project